Skip to main content Skip to main navigation Skip to search

 • Enhanced security measures including a 3-step security process to gain approval and access to ADI.

-• ADI application main page will provide up to date information on any upcoming changes to aircraft disinsection requirements or any planned outages.
+• ADI application main page provides up to date information on any upcoming changes to aircraft disinsection requirements or any planned outages.

-• The search function filters by characters entered and the identifies airline and aircraft registration associated to airlines.
+• An improved search function filters by characters entered and identifies airline and aircraft registration associated to airlines.

-• Pre-selected drop-down boxes instead of free text fields.
+• Pre-selected drop-down boxes replace free text fields.

 • Alignment with the disinsection certificate information on the Schedule of aircraft disinsection procedures for flights into Australia and New Zealand.